HeatherRemacle/exchangelabops/plays/play2.md

     - Complete a client project survey in order to rank the submission
 - Provide resources to participate at the Architecture Review Board(ARB)
     - The ARB assesses the submission to determine technical fit with Government CIO / Ministry CIO direction
-    - The Project Review Board (PRAB) conducts a project review
+    - The Project Review Approval Board (PRAB) conducts a project review
         - Upon approval to proceed, a project charter will be required
         - Project submission will be made to the OCIO-Digital Investment Office and authorized by the Deputy Minister Committee

 ### Step 3: Determine Project Resourcing
 - For an internally managed initiative:
     - The business unit has the skillset and resources to successfully manage and deliver the project
-    - The business unit enters a procurement activity to obtain an IM/IT solution via a Request For Proposal (RFP) process.
+    - The business unit enters a procurement activity to obtain an IM/IT solution via a Request for Proposal (RFP) process
 - For a partnership agreement
     - The business unit enters into an Alliance agreement with the BCDevExchange and OCIO-Digital Products Division (DPDD) to design and develop a solution -*or*-
     - The business unit enters into a “Memorandum of Understanding” (MOU) with the IMB to co-develop and deliver an IM/IT solution